Are you looking for support finding food, starting a business, or working in the food industry? Check out our resource guide.

-A program of Global to Local, the Food Innovation Network (FIN) enhances the local food system, increases access to healthy foods, and supports local food businesses in the diverse communities of SeaTac/Tukwila and South King County.
-Global to Local is a SeaTac-based non-profit whose programs address the social determinants of health to advance health equity in local communities.
+A program of Global to Local from 2010-2024, the Food Innovation Network (FIN) enhanced the local food system, increased access to healthy foods, and supported local food businesses in the diverse communities of SeaTac/Tukwila and South King County.
+Global to Local was a SeaTac-based non-profit whose programs addressed the social determinants of health to advance health equity in local communities for 14 years.

-Read our 2021 Year in Review to see how we put our mission into action!
+Read our 2023 Tukwila Village Farmers Market Report and 2022 Year in Review to see how we put our mission into action.

-FIN uses a collective impact model to bring community perspective and organizational expertise together in collaboration.
-Our network includes organizations, educational institutions, local government, and community members.
-We’re governed by a Steering Committee made up of organizations and Community Food Advocates.
+FIN used a collective impact model to bring community perspective and organizational expertise together in collaboration.
+Our network included organizations, educational institutions, local government, and community members.
+We were governed by a Steering Committee made up of organizations and Community Food Advocates.

-Our work spans across the community food system, from farm to fork.
-We seek and create opportunities for community members to engage in the local food system, and to increase community ownership of that system.
+Our work spanned across the community food system, from farm to fork.
+We sought and created opportunities for community members to engage in the local food system, and to increase community ownership of that system.

-FIN works to create an equitable community by bringing community members together.
-We are committed to empowering residents to take leadership roles in advancing our mission and to bring an authentic community voice to our work.
-This is primarily done through our cohort of Community Food Advocates, leaders who represent the diverse multi-cultural communities of South King County.
-Advocates are key to our strategic planning and choosing culturally appropriate techniques and activities to support policy and systems change.
-Paid through stipends, advocates are trained in leadership and advocacy skills and learn through hands-on experience.
-Encouraged to take on leadership roles within FIN, several have become co-chairs on working groups and participate in our Steering Committee.
-Advocates lead our community engagement and outreach efforts by connecting people to our services and resources.
+FIN worked to create an equitable community by bringing community members together.
+Our program was committed to empowering residents to take leadership roles in advancing our mission and to bring an authentic community voice to our work.
+This was primarily done through our cohort of Community Food Advocates, leaders who represented the diverse multi-cultural communities of South King County.
+Advocates were key to our strategic planning and choosing culturally appropriate techniques and activities to support policy and systems change.
+Paid through stipends, advocates were trained in leadership and advocacy skills, and learned through hands-on experience.
+Encouraged to take on leadership roles within FIN, several became co-chairs on working groups and participated in our Steering Committee.
+Advocates led our community engagement and outreach efforts by connecting people to our services and resources.

 Our Work